kumargaurav0608/gauravkumar556/README.md

 - 👋 Hi, I’m @gauravkumar556
 - 👀 I’m interested in machine learning...
-- 🌱 I’m currently learning ...machine learning using Python
+- 🌱 I’m currently learning Machine learning using Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Machine Learning Projects.
-- 📫 How to reach me ...

 <!---
 gauravkumar556/gauravkumar556 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.